fradriz/P1-ETL-Analytics/README.md

   * Username: __root__ (docker file `POSTGRES_USER`)
   * Password: __root__ (docker file `POSTGRES_PASSWORD`)

-From now own we have the connections between the DB and the Visualization tool.
+From now own, we have the connections between the DB and the Visualization tool.

 ## Dataset
 Using the [World Development Data from the WorldBank](https://datacatalog.worldbank.org/search/dataset/0037712/World-Development-Indicators)